teachamantofish/ehelp/input/spec.rst

 Somewhere, "Over the Rainbow"
 ====================================

-If we could wish up a star, we'd wish for detailed **and accurate** power train data so that we could accuratly predict a prop's output power/thrust for any given input power.
+If we could wish up a star, we'd wish for detailed **and accurate** power train data so that we could accurately predict a prop's output power/thrust for any given input power.
 These numbers will never come from manufacturers.
 3rd parties such as  `Tyto Robotics <https://database.tytorobotics.com/>`_ sell engineered test benches and provide free software which makes it possible to quantify motor/prop performance:

 * Electrical power = Voltage x Current
 * Mechanical power = Torque x Rotation speed